aol/micro-server/micro-metrics-datadog/readme.md

 This adds support for sending the metrics to Datadog if an api key is provided in the application.properties file.
 For more detailed info see [metrics-datadog](https://github.com/coursera/metrics-datadog/)

+This plugin in combination with the micro-event-metrics plugin will send some metrics to datadog by default.
+Refer here (https://github.com/aol/micro-server/blob/master/micro-event-metrics/src/main/java/com/aol/micro/server/event/metrics/MetricsCatcher.java)

 ## To use

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.aol.microservices/micro-metrics-datadog/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.aol.microservices/micro-metrics-datadog)